MohamedAliHabib/Brain-Tumor-Detection/README.md

 ![Neural Network Architecture](convnet_architecture.jpg)

 **Understanding the architecture:**<br>
-Each input x (image) has a shape of (240, 240, 3) is fed into the neural network.
-And, it goes through the following layers<br>
+Each input x (image) has a shape of (240, 240, 3) and is fed into the neural network.
+And, it goes through the following layers:<br>

 1. A Zero Padding layer with a pool size of (2, 2).
 2. A convolutional layer with 32 filters, with a filter size of (7, 7) and a stride equal to 1.